-$625,000 Back Injury Settlement in Dallas Commercial Auto Accident
+$625,000 Settlement for Back Injury in Commercial Auto Accident

 $625,000 back injury settlement by attorney at Mullen & Mullen Law Firm for client hurt in a commercial auto accident in Dallas, TX.

 Our client was traveling northbound on IH-35 in Dallas, TX near Crown Rd.
 The at-fault driver, operating a commercial vehicle in the course and scope of his employment, attempted to move into the same lane and hit our client’s car.

 Comments from Attorney Joseph Morrison: Our client was forced to go to the hospital the day after the car crash with initial complaints of neck and back pain.
 Low back tenderness was noted on physical examination at the ER.
 When his pain persisted he began therapy and rehabilitation efforts under the direction of a UT Southwestern physician who also documented positive findings on physical examination.

 Remember: Physical examination findings can greatly impact personal injury claims because objective evidence typically has more probative value than subjective complaints alone.

 In this case, the UT Southwestern physician’s physical examination revealed paraspinal muscle tenderness in the neck and back, decreased range of motion in the neck and back, a positive cervical compression test, a positive straight-leg raise, and a distinguishable paresthesia in the right leg.

 The client continued to experience numbness and tingling in his right leg so his treating physician ordered a lumbar MRI.
 The MRI revealed a lumbar disc protrusion and annular tear.
 The UT Southwestern physician referred him to a specialist given the objective evidence of injury.